notherealmarco/WhaleDeployer/README.md

 ## License notice

-This projects uses code from Enrico Bassetti's [Fantastic coffee decaffeinated](https://github.com/sapienzaapps/fantastic-coffee-decaffeinated) project, which is licensed under the below MIT License.
+This projects includes some code from Enrico Bassetti's [Fantastic coffee decaffeinated](https://github.com/sapienzaapps/fantastic-coffee-decaffeinated) project, which is licensed under the below MIT License.

 ```text
 MIT License